-Well now I had two kids who suddenly needed me to help them with everything.
+Well, now I had two kids who suddenly needed me to help them with everything.
 Tablets had to be set up with wifi.
-Bags had to be stored, snacks distributed, cartoon channel found, chargers unravelled and plugged in.
+Bags had to be stored, snacks distributed, cartoon channel found, chargers unraveled and plugged in.

 Everybody good?
 OK.
 I’m going to unpack and wash my face.

 It was a lot of fun hanging out with them for the weekend.
 We explored West Ed mall, went swimming, played glow in the dark mini golf and had lazy evenings in the hotel room watching movies and silly cartoons.